cdvultur/rhel4nv-demo/README.md

-# OCP4NV GPU Virtualization & Containerizatin Demo
+# OCP4NV GPU Virtualization & Containerization Demo

-This repository documents the deployment steps for enabling NVIDIA GPU virtualization on OpenShift using RHEL for NVIDIA (RHEL4NV) with GB200 hardware.
+This repository documents the deployment steps for enabling NVIDIA GPU virtualization on OpenShift using RHEL for NVIDIA (RHEL4NV) with GB200 and GH200 hardware.

 ## Overview